front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-business-component.md

 title: Create a Business Component
 ---

-In Front Commerce we have separated our components in two categories: the **UI** components available in the `web/theme/components` folder, and the **Business** components available in the `web/theme/modules` and `web/theme/pages` folders.
+In Front-Commerce components are classified under two categories: the **UI** components available in the `web/theme/components` folder, and the **Business** components available in the `web/theme/modules` and `web/theme/pages` folders.